Parth-12pm/PHP_Codes/README.md

 # PHP Exam Practice Repository

 Welcome to the **PHP Exam Practice Repository**!
-This collection is designed to help students and learners prepare for PHP practical exams by providing a wide range of solved examples, each organized by unit and topic.
+This collection is designed to help students I and learners prepare for PHP practical <3 exams by providing a wide range of solved examples,sejal each organized by unit and topic.

 ---